Kiuwan logo

 • Security experts with specialized knowledge in identifying and assessing risks and developing mitigation strategies.

-• Operations team members who can ensure the threat modeling process will work with the operations processes and integrate them during deployment and monitoring.
+• Operations team members who can ensure the threat modeling process aligns with operations processes and integrates them during deployment and monitoring.

 A cross-functional team brings different perspectives to the threat modeling process, just as it does to the SDLC.
-Collaborative teams can communicate effectively, work together towards a common goal, and create effective and practical security measures.
+Collaborative teams can communicate effectively, work together towards a common goal, and create practical, effective security measures.

 Step 3: Identify and Prioritize Threats

 DevSecOps teams can use various methods to identify threats.
-As with most elements of cybersecurity, using more than one method will provide more comprehensive coverage.
+As with most cybersecurity elements, using multiple methods provides more comprehensive coverage.
 Some options include:

-• Brainstorming to take advantage of creative thinking and various perspectives of team members
+• Brainstorming to take advantage of creative thinking and the various perspectives of team members

 • Examining threat libraries such as OWASP to find common vulnerabilities and attack vectors relevant to the system